1960s 1970s 1980s 1990s 2000s

 in Hodge Cycles, Motives, and Shimura Varieties, LNM 900, Springer, 280-356.

-Langlands's conjugation conjecture describes the action of an automorphism of C on the collection of Shimura varieties and their special points.
-We prove the conjecture for all Shimura varieties of abelian type (i.e., for all except those defined by groups of type E6, E7, or mixed type D).
+Langlands's conjugation conjecture describes the action of an automorphism of $\mathbb{C}$ on the collection of Shimura varieties and their special points.
+In particular, it identifies the conjugate of a Shimura variety under an automorphism of $\mathbb{C}$ as another specific Shimura variety.
+We prove the conjecture for all Shimura varieties of abelian type (i.e., for all except those defined by groups of type $E_6$, $E_7$, or certain mixed types $D$).

 1982e Zero cycles on algebraic varieties in nonzero characteristic: Rojtman's theorem, Compositio Math.
 47 (1982), 271-287.